Dr-workaholic/project-global-jam/src/src.md

-This folder is for source files, GDscript files and scene files.
+This folder is for source files.
+GDscript files and scene files.